-The overall balance of risks to economic growth in the UK is now to the downside, including residual risks from COVID-19 and its variants - both domestically and their potential effects worldwide.
+- The overall balance of risks to economic growth in the UK is now to the downside, including residual risks from COVID-19 and its variants - both domestically and their potential effects worldwide. - If the UK invokes article 16 of the Brexit deal over the dislocation in trading arrangements with Northern Ireland, this has the potential to end up in a no deal Brexit.